ironexdev/docker-magento/README.md

 - Create new project
 	- ```make new-project```
+		- This step requires you to have php and composer installed on your host machine

 - Add existing project
 	- Create new "magento" folder inside project root and paste an existing Magento project to it